odioski/RADICO/NFO.md

 ## 🎨 Color Profiles

-RADICOL offers multiple visual themes to suit your environment and preferences:
+radico offers multiple visual themes to suit your environment and preferences:

 ### Built-in Profiles